aziaziazi/radionomy-test/README.md

   + Limit the number of genre that can be select.
   + Limit the steps navigation between 1 and 5.
   + Handle the real data's JSON.
-  + make Chips' *+* button bigger.
+  + make Chips' **+** button bigger.
   + Don't allow to collapse a parent chip that has subChip selected.
 Alternative behavior: style the parent chip specialy to let know a genre is selected inside.

 # Notes on the data structure.

-I used a structure as bellow to store each genre, their data and their state.
+I chage the data structure as bellow to store each genre, their data and their state.
 I choosed to flattent it (the original file was made of nested objects) to ease the later mapping throught the list.
 It's only a mock for now but it wouldn't be very difficult to create a function that fetch the datas from an API and re-arrange it in this shame.

 ```js
 'genres' : [